 Do you know if you are eligible for the Medicare Prescription Drug Plan Discount?

-Each year, our agency conducts outreach to our communities in order to better identify those who might be eligible for the “Extra Help” and Medicare Savings Programs.
-Over the past five years, our agency has saved Medicare beneficiaries in our 10-county district a grand total of $2,834,678.
-Just last year, eligible individuals who reached out to us qualified for either the Medicare Savings Program, the “Extra Help” Program, or in some instances, qualified for both programs.
-In addition, individuals who called to have their Medicare drug comparisons checked during the open enrollment period, which runs from Oct.15 through Dec.
+Each year, our agency conducts outreach to our communities in order to better identify those who might be eligible for the “extra help” and Medicare Savings Programs.
+Last year, eligible individuals who reached out to us, or were determined eligible after enrolling in one of our Medicaid-waiver programs, qualified for either the Medicare Savings Program, the “extra help” program, or in some instances qualified for both programs.
+In addition, individuals who called to have their Medicare drug comparisons checked during the open enrollment period, which runs from Oct.
+15 through Dec.
 7 each year, were also able to save money simply by changing their Medicare Part D provider.
-In all, through the special programs or drug plan comparisons, our agency was able to save individuals $476,015 in 2018.
+In all, through the special programs or drug plan comparisons, our agency was able to save all the individuals we worked with over the year a combined total of $4,537,158 in 2021.
+That is almost double the savings we saw in 2020.
 These savings have made a huge impact on peoples’ lives.

 All of the individuals we were able to reach out to throughout the year were also assisted in additional ways, including Medicare Part D sign-ups, help with finding a Medicare supplemental insurance, providing other services made available through our agency, and references to additional community organizations that may be able to help.
 The AAA7 covers the following counties: Adams, Brown, Gallia, Highland, Jackson, Lawrence, Pike, Ross, Scioto and Vinton.